sachin-shivakumar/sachin-shivakumar.github.io/_pages/about.md

 > They do not have any independent thoughts or opinions.

-Before moving on to the details about my research interests (Click [Research Statement](https://sachin-shivakumar.github.io/publications/), if you want to skip), let us briefly discuss the principle behind a computer.
+Before moving on to the details about my work (if you want to skip, scroll to the last paragraph or click [Research Statement](https://sachin-shivakumar.github.io/publications/)), let us briefly discuss the principle behind a computer.
 While there are various instruments that can be classified as a **computer**, let us take a specific example for illustration --- the *Analytical engine* invented by Charles Babbage in the 19th century.
 The idea behind this system was simple but useful.
 Use a punch card to tell the sequence of arithmetic operations (addition/multiplication) to perform and the engine does it.
 However, without this *punch card*, analytical engine cannot perform any action (except converting electricity into heat --- not very helpful).
 This seems like a good place to introduce computing devices (or computer systems) --- systems that take certain input and perform a predefined set of computations without any further user intervention to produce some output.

 > Any phenomena can be represented using this framework